 You can start your blog on wordpress.com absolutely free.
 But you have to use their subdomain.
 For example, if you host a blog in WordPress.com your domain name will be like https://yoursite.wordpress.com.

 In the free plan, you cannot monetize your blog and WordPress will show their own ads.
 The worst part is that you won’t get anything out of the ads that WordPress.com shows in your blog.
 So if you plan to earn from your blog, better stay away from WordPress.com free plan.

 You cannot install a theme or any plugin to change the look and functionality of your blog and absolutely no support is available in the free plan.
 You cant even install SEO tools or google analytics.
 In a nutshell, I can say that in WordPress.com free plan you are not owning the blog at all.

-If you decide to try their paid plan, then only the business plan make sense which cost about $25 per month.
-You can use your own domain, 200 GB disk space and you can use custom themes and plugins.
+If you decide to try their paid plan, then only the business plan makes sense which costs about $25 per month.
+You can use your own domain, 200 GB of disk space and you can use custom themes and plugins.
 In fact, you will have access to all premium themes which is really good.
 SEO tools and google analytics can be integrated.

 Customization is only available in its premium and business plan.
-You will have access to all free and paid theme if you choose the business plan.
+You will have access to all free and paid themes if you choose the business plan.

 You can run your own ads or Google AdSense ads only from the premium plan onwards.
 You can also run your affiliate marketing tools in the business plan.

 You can have your own brand logo only from the premium plan.
 You can also choose a custom theme and modify that as per your branding.

 I would say only for beginners it’s suitable.
 If you don’t have any knowledge about how to host a website or do not want to spend time on hosting and designing a blog, then wordpress.com is the best to start your blog.